 Watering:

 Fire pink wildflowers need regular watering, especially during hot and dry periods.
 Water them deeply at least once a week, and make sure the soil remains moist but not waterlogged.
-Be careful not to overwater, as this can lead to root rot.
+Be careful not to over water, as this can lead to root rot.

 Fertilizing: